alexvictoor/react-tdd-handson/README.md

 # Step 3
 We will now start to write more complex components, components that will help us display comments (such as comments on a blog, wiki, whatever...)
+*Starting from now this is strongly inspired by official Facebook React tutorial*
 Open files comments.tsx and comments.spec.tsx in your ide.

 Unskip test "should generate an header".
 It fails because of the following expectation: